ionic-team/ionic-docs/docs/api/item.md

 In the example below, we are creating two lists with different kinds of metadata.
 The first list uses [Note](./note) to show how many tasks are in each to-do list.

 The second list mimics the iOS Mail app to show an inbox.
 This list makes use of custom metadata including an "unread message" indicator in the "start" slot as well as a timestamp and custom detail icon in the "end" slot.
-The "unread message" indicator is highlighted in blue to draw your attention to the unread messages, while the timestamp is more subtle.
+The "unread message" indicator is highlighted in blue to draw the user's attention to the unread messages, while the timestamp is more subtle.

 import Metadata from '@site/static/usage/v7/item/content-types/metadata/index.md';